Pylons-tech/pylons/docs/Developer-CLI-Tutorial.md

 Now you have successfully executed the recipe, trades and you probably understood pylons about 30%.
 And you are ready to go into the deep level of pylons ecosystem.

-  Transaction-wise these are the transactions in Pylons under tx pylons.
-There are several more commands and other transactions that can be run.
+There are several commands and various transactions that can be run in pylons under different command combinations.
+However, the below are the transactions in Pylons under `pylonsd tx pylons`.

   ```
 Stargate Pylons App